gnoem/gnoem/README.md

 <img src="grad.png" width="1600" height="5" alt="pale blue/purple gradient">

 I'm a full-stack web developer with over 10 years of experience building beautiful, interactive websites.
 I've worked extensively with HTML, CSS, and Javascript, and lately I've been diving deep into web app development with React and Node.js.
-I code primarily for fun, to challenge myself, and to learn new and exciting technologies, but I'm deeply interested in using tech to benefit people and would love to start getting involved in projects that have purpose and meaning.
+I code primarily for fun, to challenge myself, and to learn new and exciting technologies, but I'm deeply interested in using tech to benefit people and would love to start getting involved in projects that have purpose, meaning, and potential.

 ## Fun facts 🦄